xapian/xapian/xapian-core/docs/queryparser.rst

 enable it, and tell the QueryParser which database to expand wildcards from using the ``QueryParser::set_database(database)`` method.

+You can limit the number of terms a wildcard will expand to by calling ``Xapian::QueryParser::set_max_wildcard_expansion()``.
+If a wildcard expands to more terms than that number, an exception will be thrown.
+The exception may be thrown by the QueryParser, or later when Enquire handles the query.
+The default is not to limit the expansion.

 Partially entered query matching
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~